Universality classes of thermalization for mesoscopic Floquet systems: Summary and discussion

 In this paper we present a more complete picture of Floquet thermalization and its absence in many-body quantum systems than was previously established, thus advancing our understanding of fundamental aspects of isolated periodically driven systems.
 By allowing the drive frequency $\omega$ to scale up with $N$, we identify a variety of phases, separated by crossovers that sharpen as $N\to\infty$; these are representative of different regimes of thermalization that can be present in mesoscopic Floquet systems.
 We find a new Floquet thermal ensemble, the ladder ensemble, which is qualitatively distinct from the featureless infinite-temperature state that is achieved in the conventionally studied case where $\omega$ remains finite as $N\to \infty$.
 In fact, we show that the conventional infinite-temperature ensemble is valid only in a vanishing fraction of the phase diagram where Floquet thermalization does occur.
 Thus, we show that Floquet thermalization does \emph{not} imply that the system thermalizes to infinite temperature, even on average.
 Two of the phases we detail host full or partial Floquet thermalization (delocalization in energy), but their equilibrium distribution over energy is qualitatively different from an infinite-temperature state.
 The other two phases fail to Floquet thermalize and thus are localized in energy, but are distinguished by the presence or absence of rare Floquet many-body resonances in typical samples.
 We present a phase diagram delineating these various regimes, and the phase boundaries show strong dependence on Floquet quasienergy, or the energy of an initial state, a feature that is mostly ignored in conventional studies.

-We also explored the feasibility of experimentally observing our findings, and found that the interesting types of Floquet thermalization elucidated in this work should be realizable on current quantum simulation platforms.
-In particular, we simulated a realistic experiment in which the Floquet system thermalizes on an accessible time scale to a novel cat state of temperature: a superposition of pure thermal states at a set of evenly spaced and extensively different energies.
+We also explored the feasibility of experimentally observing our findings, and found that some interesting types of Floquet thermalization elucidated in this work should be realizable on near-term quantum simulation platforms.
+In particular, we simulated an experiment in which a small Floquet system thermalizes on an accessible time scale to a superposition of thermal states at a set of evenly spaced and extensively different energies.

 One of our primary motivations for studying Floquet thermalization in mesoscopic systems is that many physically relevant settings only have access to small or moderate-size systems, and our theoretical understanding of thermalization and equilibrium in this setting is still quite incomplete, as illustrated by our findings.
 These settings include numerical experiments limited to small sizes, and experiments on near-term quantum simulators operating in the intermediate-scale regime~\cite{Preskill2018_nisq}.
 For example, recent works have studied Trotter approximations for digital quantum simulation~\cite{Heyl-Zoller2019_trotter, Sieberer-Zoller2019_kicked, Kargi-Landford2021_performance}, and identified thresholds as a function of the Trotter step size separating regimes with controllable and uncontrolled Trotter errors.
 These trotterization protocols are simply Floquet evolutions with frequency controlled by the step size, and our work elucidates the theoretical basis behind these topical studies: the observed thresholds are simply Floquet heating thresholds that occur at an extensive frequency, $\omega\propto N$, a scaling that was not identified in these works.